-Relevant commitment Relevant Funding Compact indicators Methodology / Approach 1.
-Enhance cooperation for results at country level Fraction of UNSDG entities reporting at least 15% of development-related expenditures on joint activities DCO to use UNINFO tool to track and report - joint activities are implemented by two or more UN agencies, including Joint Programmes as well as communication, advocacy, analysis etc. DCO to track the number of joint activities compared with the total number of activities (per CF and for the total CF currently in UNINFO); The total budget share of joint activities versus the total budget of the CF split between total planned and total expenditures.
-The question is asked in the DESA survey of UN entity headquarters.
-For the Compact reporting, however, it is more appropriate and less transaction cost heavy to track the commitment at the RCO/UNCT level (rather than agency HQ level) through UNINFO. % of RCs that state that at least 75% of CPDs are aligned to the UNDAF in their country Survey of RCs by DCO.
-Survey of entity-specific CPDs.
-2. Increase collaboration on joint and independent system-wide evaluation products to improve UN support on the ground % of UNSDG evaluation offices engaging in joint or independent system-wide evaluations (ISWE) Y/N with the number of joint evaluations and/or ISWE underway and specific example(s); Use the following definition of ISWE: "a systematic and impartial assessment of the relevance, coherence, efficiency, effectiveness, results, and sustainability of the combined contributions of United Nations entities, to achieve the goals and targets set out in the 2030 Agenda for Sustainable Development".
-A joint evaluation implies the participation of at least 2 UN entities; an ISWE implies the participation of a majority of UN entities with a mandate related to the evaluation topic."
-6. Strengthen the clarity of entity-specific SPs and IRRFs and their annual reporting on results against expenditures % of UNSDG entities that in their respective governing bodies held structured dialogues in the past year on how to finance the development results agreed in the new SP cycle Y/N with the entity-specific narrative on the content of the dialogue, e.g.: issues raised / future agenda/alignment with Funding Compact 7.
-Strengthen entity and system- % of UNDS entities individually submitting financial data to CEB Y/N (with the date of the first report)
+Relevant Commitment Relevant Funding Compact Indicators Methodology / Approach 1.
+Enhance cooperation for results at country level Fraction of UNSDG entities reporting at least 15% of development related expenditures on joint activities DCO to use UNINFO tool to track and report - joint activities are implemented by two or more UN agencies, including Joint Programmes as well as communication, advocacy, analysis etc. DCO to track the number of joint activities compared with the total number of activities (per CF and for the total CF currently in UNINFO); The total budget share of joint activities versus the total budget of the CF split between total planned and total expenditures.
+The question is asked in DESA survey of UN entity headquarters.
+For the purpose of the Compact reporting however, it is more appropriate and less transaction cost heavy to track the commitment at the RCO/UNCT level (rather than agency HQ level) through UNINFO. % of RCs that state that at least 75% of CPDs are aligned to the UNDAF in their country Survey of RCs by DCO.
+Survey of entity specific CPDs.

-&lt;sup>8 Methodology/approach is provided by UN Development Coordination Office (DCO) for overall reporting on the Funding Compact and QCPR.
+$^{7}\ Methodology/approach\ is\ provided\ by\ UN\ Development\ Coordination\ Office\ (DCO)\ for\ overall\ reporting\ on\ the\ Funding\ Compact\ and\ QCPR.$